lodybo/de-zomerse-nachten/README.md

 * Gulp (build tool)
 * Karma (browser testing)

+## Gulp
+Gulp can be used to perform a number of build tasks.
+For now, the following tasks are configured:
+* `gulp connect:dev`: Runs a local development server
+* `gulp connect:prototype`: Runs a local server where the development prototype is visible

 ## Zomerse Nachten database
 The database needs to store the following objects:
 * Events